AOMediaCodec/avm/ParaKit/README.md

 ```
 source setup_decoder.sh
 ```
 Note that `setup_decoder.sh` script is provided for convenience.
-The user can always copy a valid `aomdec` binary compiled from the modified AVM codebase (e.g., `research-v8.0.0-parakit` branch ).
+The user can always copy a valid `aomdec` binary compiled from the AVM codebase by enabling the `CONFIG_PARAKIT_COLLECT_DATA` macro.

 Also, make sure that `aomdec` binary under `binaries/` is executable, if not, run the following command.
 ```
 sudo chmod +x ./binaries/aomdec
 ```
-<b>Important note:</b> The sample AVM implementation in `research-v8.0.0-parakit` branch can collect data only for `eob_flag_cdf16` and `eob_flag_cdf32` contexts.
+<b>Important note:</b> The sample AVM implementation under the `CONFIG_PARAKIT_COLLECT_DATA` macro can collect data only for `eob_flag_cdf16` and `eob_flag_cdf32` contexts.
 To support other contexts, the developer needs to replace the binary compiled with the necessary changes to AVM.
 Please refer to [Section 5](#5-data-collection-guidelines-for-modifying-avm) for more details on modifying the AVM codebase.

 <b>Installation complete:</b> After the steps above, we are ready to use ParaKit and train for `eob_flag_cdf16` and `eob_flag_cdf32` contexts.
 You may now run the unit test as the next step.